Skip to main content

 PADM7232A - Economics and Public Policy

-This proposed elective will include the following topics: Economics teaching vs. Economics Policy; Debunking the notion that Economics is a Science – quantitative analysis vs. mathematical modelling; market failure vs. government failure; the complementarity (or lack of) in macroeconomic policy; the labour market and the minimum wage; poverty and inequality; industrialisation policy.
-Outcome: more critical thinking about Economics and the real world.
+This course is a critical examination of the interplay between economics and public policy.
+It includes the following topics: Economics teaching vs. Economics Policy; Debunking the notion that Economics is a Science – quantitative analysis vs. mathematical modelling; market failure vs. government failure; the complementarity (or lack of) in macroeconomic policy; the labour market and the minimum wage; poverty and inequality; industrialisation policy.

 PADM7239A - Impact Evaluation

-Development interventions are intended to bring about change.
-Whether or not such change is achieved is a crucial developmental and public policy question that should be answered.
+This course introduces candidates to a variety of tools for verifying and improving effectiveness, relevance, sustainability, and efficiency of development interventions.
+Development interventions are those which intend to bring about change, and whether or not such change is achieved is a crucial developmental and public policy question that should be answered.
 Technically, this means going beyond accounting for inputs, overseeing activities, and producing outputs to assessing outcomes and impact.
 Among others, figures from impact evaluations provides for evidence-based policy.
-Therefore, students should equipment themselves with this skill because it provides for tools for verifying and improving effectiveness, relevance, sustainability, and efficiency of interventions.

 Entry Requirements